agentbreeder

 MCP Servers

-The dashboard has a built-in MCP server registry.
+Studio has a built-in MCP server registry.
 From the agent builder:

 1. Click Add Tool → Search MCP Servers